ironyman/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-72.md

 - [macOS][macOS]
 - [Linux][Linux]

-Additionally, PowerShell 7.2 supports ARM32 and ARM64 flavors of Debian, Ubuntu, and ARM64 Alpine Linux.
+Additionally, PowerShell 7.2 supports ARM32 and ARM64 builds of Debian, Ubuntu, and ARM64 Alpine Linux and an ARM64 build for macOS .

-> [!NOTE]
-> Debian 10+, CentOS 8+, Ubuntu 20.04, Alpine and Arm currently do not support WinRM remoting.
-For
-> details on setting up SSH-based remoting, see [PowerShell Remoting over SSH][ssh].

 For up-to-date information about supported operating systems and support lifecycle, see the [PowerShell Support Lifecycle][lifecycle].